Quansight-Labs/quansight-labs-site/posts/2020/06/nixos-rpi-wifi-router.md

 Unlike procedural OSes, we list all of the packages that we need inside the configuration file itself.
-This ensures that our router is running exactly the software that what we want it to.
+This ensures that our router is running exactly the software that we want it to.
 In this case, we only need three packages to enable the Pi to act as an access point, provide a domain name service, and bridge the ethernet and the WiFi device.